-The Campbellford Memorial Hospital (CMH) Foundation has launched its 15th Annual Angels of Care Campaign to help advance care for thousands of patients treated at the hospital each year.
+Stay tuned soon for details of the Campbellford Memorial Hospital (CMH) Foundation’s 16th Annual Angels of Care Campaign to help advance care for thousands of patients treated at the hospital each year.
 More than 40,000 area residents are treated annually at CMH.
 This includes patients requiring emergency services, a surgical procedure, a stay in the In-Patient Unit, a diagnostic test, to have blood work done and much more.
 If it wasn’t for financial support from the community many of these life-saving services would not have been available for patients.
 Currently, the hospital has a list of important equipment the medical staff needs to continue to provide this great health care locally.

 About the Nurse Call System:

 Campbellford Memorial Hospital has an urgent need for a new Nurse Call System – a system that enables healthcare professionals to provide exceptional care to their patients, by giving patients a system that allows them to call or contact their nurse/nurse’s station promptly for assistance.